The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry

 \section{Introduction}

-The {\C} buckminsterfullerene molecule, where the 60 carbon atoms sit on the vertices of a truncated icosahedron, is a prominent molecule with a wealth of chemical and nanotechnological applications~\cite{CelebratingC60,Benjamin_2006,WinkelmannRoch_2009}, and also of interest in terms of correlated-electron physics.
-A lattice of {\C} molecules becomes superconducting when doped with alkali metals~\cite{Hebard_1991,Palstra_1995,Takabayashi_2016,Kim_2016}, with a critical temperature of around $40$K. This is unusually high for a typical phononic mechanism, so that an electronic mechanism that results from an onsite Hubbard interaction $U$ is under discussion as well~\cite{JiangKivelson_2016,LinSoerensen_2007}.
+The {\C} buckminsterfullerene molecule, where 60 carbon atoms sit on the vertices of a truncated icosahedron, is a prominent molecule with a wealth of chemical and nanotechnological applications~\cite{CelebratingC60,Benjamin_2006,WinkelmannRoch_2009}, and is also of interest in terms of correlated-electron physics.
+A lattice of {\C} molecules becomes superconducting when doped with alkali metals~\cite{Hebard_1991,Palstra_1995,Takabayashi_2016,Kim_2016}, with a critical temperature of around $40$K. This is unusually high for a typical phononic mechanism, so that an electronic mechanism that results from an on-site Hubbard interaction $U$ is under discussion as well~\cite{JiangKivelson_2016,LinSoerensen_2007}.
 At half filling (no doping), a strong $U$ is well-known to cause electron localization via the Mott mechanism and the resulting low-energy properties are described by the antiferromagnetic spin-1/2 Heisenberg model

-where $\v{S}_i$ is the spin operator at site $i$, $J>0$ is the exchange integral of the order of $t^2/U$, and $t$ is the hopping integral between nearest-neighbour sites $i$ and $j$.
+where $\vec{S}_i$ is the spin operator at site $i$, $J=4t^2/U>0$ is the exchange integral and $t$ is the hopping integral between nearest-neighbour sites $i$ and $j$.

 However, the prototypical Mott systems are transition metal oxides with strong Coulomb repulsion in a narrow $d$-band, while in carbon atoms, we are dealing with a valence $p$-band.
 As a consequence, while the nearest-neighbour hopping parameters are estimated around $2-3$ eV, the Hubbard repulsion $U$ is estimated to be around $9$ eV~\cite{Chakravarty_1991,Stollhoff_1991,CoffeyTrugman_1992}, which would place the system into the intermediate-coupling range.
 Still, since solving the full Hubbard model for 60 orbitals on a 2D-like geometry is a hard problem, we may attempt to understand the Heisenberg approximation first.
 Other authors have argued that there should only be a quantitative difference~\cite{CoffeyTrugman_1992}, since the system is finite.
 The Hartree-Fock solution shows a phase transition to magnetic order at $U_c/t\approx 2.6$~\cite{Bergomi_etal_1993}.
 This seems to indicate that local moments may be already well-formed for a fairly small $U$.
 As soon as they are formed, mean field is biased towards an ordered solution, but we expect the exact ground state of this finite system to always be a singlet.